legralltitouan/droply/README.md

 ## 📦 Installation

-1. Download the latest release from the [Releases page](https://www.google.com/search?q=https://github.com/your-username/Droply/releases).
+1. Download the latest release from the [Releases page](https://github.com/legralltitouan/Droply/releases).
-2. Extract the zip file.
+2. Extract the zip file to a permanent location (e.g., `C:\Program Files\Droply`).
 3. Run `Droply.exe`.
+4. **Auto-start**: The application will automatically register itself to launch at Windows startup upon its first run.

 ---